 These activities can also help you to enhance your CV by gaining valuable transferable skills and experience in areas such as interviewing, film-making, and working with school children.

 Some of these projects run each year, so you can get involved at each level of your degree.
 Others, like the SURE project, are great one-off opportunities.

-History in the City is a student-led widening participation initiative run by an independent student committee working closely with staff, student volunteers and local schools.
+History in the City is a widening participation initiative co-organised by a committee of staff and students working closely with student volunteers and local schools.

-HinC's main aim is to bring history to new audiences within the local community, and to encourage people to engage with history across many levels.
+HinC focusses on bringing history to new audiences in the local community, and to encourage people to engage with history across many levels.
 The committee currently do this through running three widening participation projects: History in the City Mentoring, the Witness Project and Hands on History.